-DACA Immigration Lawyers in Austin, Texas
+DACA Immigration Lawyers in Central Texas

 The Deferred Action for Childhood Arrivals program was established in 2012.
 The executive order from then-President Barack Obama allowed undocumented individuals who meet certain criteria to remain in the country without fear of deportation, thanks to a two-year permit that allowed them to work and obtain a driver license.

 The fate of this program has been a hot-button political issue since Obama left office.
 In September 2017, President Donald Trump’s administration announced it would end the DACA program in March of 2018, sparking renewed debate over how to deal with this complex immigration issue.

 Are you part of the DACA program or were you hoping to apply?
 You may be uncertain of your status with the big changes coming.
 You may wonder how long you can continue to work if you have a DACA permit.
 You need advice and a strong advocate in your corner who can keep you apprised of what’s happening with DACA and how it may impact you.

 Morales & Sparks can help you navigate this complicated issue.

 What Are the Requirements for DACA?

 The DACA program is no longer processing initial first-time applications.
 Qualifying for the program required that: